Our 10-point evaluation checklist helps you choose health supplements that are effective and safe. Use it to get the best results for your money.

 10. Look at Independent Lab Results

-Lastly, you can use independent research labs to do much of your due diligence for you.
+Lastly, you can use independent research labs to do some of your due diligence for you.

 Each supplement is tested for label accuracy, product purity, nutritional value, ingredient safety, and projected efficacy.

-They have currently tested over 20 categories of supplements and are adding more all the time.
+They have currently tested dozens of categories of supplements and continue to add more.

 You can create an account and access their reports for free.

-ConsumerLab.com offers a similar service, but is a paid subscription that currently costs $39 per year.
+ConsumerLab.com offers a similar paid subscription service that costs around $50 per year.

-Choosing a Good Nutritional Supplement: The Bottom Line
+Choosing a Good Supplement: Take the Next Step

-When buying supplements, “buyer beware” is the operative term.
+When buying health supplements, “buyer beware” is the operative term.

 But our 10-point evaluation checklist has worked well for us and we think it will do the same for you.

-Just by doing some homework and using a little common sense, you can turn the time you spend into a boon for your health and wallet.
+Just by doing some research and using a little common sense, you can turn the time you spend evaluating supplements into a boon for both your health and wallet.